aggregat4/meeters/README.md

 # TODO

+* Colorize the popup menu appointments by past/current/upcoming
+* Custom notifications 1 minute before a meeting with a clickable link (discard when? on click and after some time?
+Can I use actual notifications?)
-1. Fix the escaped commas, they appear to be prefixed with "\".
+* Fix the escaped commas, they appear to be prefixed with "\".
-1. Try to use `anyhow` and see if that makes error handling better.
+* Try to use `anyhow` and see if that makes error handling better.

 # Dealing With Changes to Recurring Events